Defusing Disruptive Behaviours

 - How to apply Solution Focused Management strategies

 Human Behaviour and Motivation

 Conflict develops because we are dealing with people's lives, jobs, children, pride, self-concept, ego and sense of mission or purpose.
 It is important to understand human behaviours in order to deal with, or defuse disruptive behaviour.
 Perceptions, prior experience and prior learning all contribute to human behaviour and may contribute to disruptive, negative or even aggressive behaviours.

 - Roles and their influence on behaviours, including carer roles, gender roles and 'sick' roles.

 - Examples of disruptive behaviour in the workplace.

 - Understanding Motivation

 12:30pm - Lunch Break and Networking

-Understanding Yourself and Emotional Intelligence
+Understanding Thyself and Emotional Intelligence

-One of the most effective tools in responding to challenging behaviour in others is to understand ourselves and to have insight into our present state of mind.
+One of the most effective tools in responding to challenging behaviour in others is to understand our self and to have insight into our present state of mind.
 This session provides an opportunity to understand our own motivations and to ensure we are not 'fuel on the fire' when it comes to dealing with conflict.